 Once you complete this process, you’ll be taken back to your website’s Stripe Setup tab.

 On the same tab is the Test mode toggle.
 We highly recommend staying in Test mode until you’ve completed setting up your payment forms.
 Read more about using Test mode.

 Now it’s time to create your first payment form.

-If you’re using an older version of WP Simple Pay Pro (3.3.3 or prior) or WP Simple Pay Lite, you are required to set your Stripe API keys manually.
-Please see instructions below to do this.
-This is also available via a link within the settings in the current version of WP Simple Pay Pro.
+Previous versions of WP Simple Pay required you to set your Stripe API keys manually.
+This is also available via a link within the settings in the current version of WP Simple Pay Pro only.

 Login to your Stripe dashboard and select Developers from the menu.

 Note: If you see an “Upgrade Available” button here, we recommend that you go ahead and perform the upgrade to keep your active Stripe API version current.

 Next, select API Keys from the menu (under “Developers”).

 In addition, make sure View Test Data is toggled on so you’re in Test mode.
 See Using Test Mode for more details.

 Now open up a new browser tab and log in to your WordPress admin.
 Then go to Simple Pay Pro → Settings → Stripe Setup.
 At this point, you’re going to need to copy and paste 4 Stripe API keys from your Stripe dashboard to your WP Simple Pay Pro settings.